 IN THIS ARTICLE

-What should I discuss with my healthcare provider before taking prenatal vitamins?
+What should I discuss with my healthcare provider before taking prenatal multivitamins?

 Many vitamins can cause serious or life-threatening side effects if taken in large doses.
 Do not take more of this medication than directed on the label or prescribed by your doctor.

-Before taking prenatal vitamins, tell your doctor about all of your medical conditions.
+Before taking prenatal multivitamins, tell your doctor about all of your medical conditions.

-You may need to continue taking prenatal vitamins if you breast-feed your baby.
+You may need to continue taking prenatal multivitamins if you breast-feed your baby.
 Ask your doctor about taking this medication while breast-feeding.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Never take more than the recommended dose of prenatal vitamins.
+Never take more than the recommended dose of prenatal multivitamins.

 Many multivitamin products also contain minerals such as calcium, iron, magnesium, potassium, and zinc.
 Minerals (especially taken in large doses) can cause side effects such as tooth staining, increased urination, stomach bleeding, uneven heart rate, confusion, and muscle weakness or limp feeling.
 Read the label of any multivitamin product you take to make sure you are aware of what it contains.

-Take your prenatal vitamin with a full glass of water.
+Take your prenatal multivitamin with a full glass of water.

 Swallow the regular tablet or capsule whole.
 Do not break, chew, crush, or open it.